 Internships.
 Students are strongly encouraged to participate in one or more internship programs related to their field of study before graduation.
 Qualifying internships may receive academic credit counting towards a student’s major, but are not required to be taken for credit.
 To receive academic credit, students must be registered during the semester the internship takes place.
 Registration instructions and other business internship resources can be found at: cob.mnsu.edu/internship/

 Credits: 3The accounting process, financial statement preparation, and analysis.
-Includes the accounting cycle, asset, liability and equity accounting.
-Emphasis on use of accounting data.
+Includes the accounting cycle, asset, liability, and equity accounting.
+Emphasis on the use of accounting data.

 Credits: 3Preparation and analysis of cost-based management reports: use of cost information to make short-term operating decisions and long-term capital decisions.